analog-alex/muzz-go/README.md

-# muzz-go
+# Muzz Application

-Small web application in Go for demo purposes.
+Implement the required features for a simple application that complies with the requirements.